retrofit-lab/measure-naming-best-practices/README.md

 There are two types of data associated with this project: (1) a list of measure names to analyze (2) supporting data.

 ### Measure names
-This evaluation methodology was applied to two set of measure names.
-The file [sample-eems.csv](data/sample-eems.csv) contains a random sample of 5% of the EEMs from the ASHRAE 1836-RP main list of EEMs.
+This evaluation methodology was applied to two sets of measure names.
+- The file [sample-eems.csv](data/sample-eems.csv) contains a random sample of 5% of the EEMs from the ASHRAE 1836-RP main list of EEMs.
 This list was used to evaluate the [ASHRAE 1836-RP standardized categorization system](https://github.com/retrofit-lab/ashrae-1836-rp-categorization).
-The file [nrel-wcms.csv](data/nrel-wcms.csv) contains a list of draft WCM names that were provided to the authors by the National Renewable Energy Lab and are intended for use in [BuildingSync](https://buildingsync.net/).
+- The file [nrel-wcms-draft.csv](data/nrel-wcms-draft.csv) contains a list of draft WCM names that were provided to the authors by the National Renewable Energy Lab and are intended for use in [BuildingSync](https://buildingsync.net/).

+The measure name files contain five variables (use these headers if you want to analyze your own list of measure names):
+- `eem_id`: A unique ID assigned to each measure in the list.
+- `document` : An alphanumeric abbreviation code 3-6 characters in length representing the name of the original source document from which the measure was collected.
+- `cat_lev1`: The name of the Level 1 category (i.e., highest level) under which the measure was categorized in the original source document.
+- `cat_lev2`: The name of the Level 2 category (i.e., subcategory, if present), under which the measure was categorized in the original source document.
+If a Level 2 category was not present, the value of this variable can be coded as “0” or left blank.
+- `eem_name`: The name of the measure as written in the original source document.

 ### Supporting data
 Five supporting data files are used to evaluate the list of measure names for common errors that suggest that the measure name does not follow best practices.
-- The file [tentative-terms.csv](data/tentative-terms.csv) contains a list of verbs that are tentative, and is used to evaluate **Common Error 1: Measure name describes a tentative action or non-action.**
+- The file [tentative-terms.csv](data/tentative-terms.csv) contains a list of verbs that are tentative, and is used to evaluate **Common Error 1: Measure name describes a tentative action or non-action.** This list is a subset of the verbs from the `action-terms.csv`.
-- The file [action-terms.csv](data/action-terms.csv) contains a list of verbs used in measure names in 1836-RP, and is used to evaluate **Common Error 5: Measure name does not contain an action.**
+- The file [action-terms.csv](data/action-terms.csv) contains a list of verbs used in measure names in 1836-RP, and is used to evaluate **Common Error 5: Measure name does not contain an action.**  This list was developed from a list of the first words and verbs (as determined by a part-of-speech tagger) in the [ASHRAE 1836-RP main list of EEMs](https://github.com/retrofit-lab/ashrae-1836-rp-text-mining#ashrae-1836-rp-main-list-of-eems).
+Note that several of these terms could be used as verbs or nouns in a measure name context (e.g., vent, supply).
 - The file [categorization-tags.csv](data/categorization-tags.csv) contains a list of building element terms from the [ASHRAE 1836-RP standardized categorization system] (https://github.com/retrofit-lab/ashrae-1836-rp-categorization), and is used to evaluate **Common Error 6: Measure name does not contain an element.**
-- The file [vague-terms.csv](data/vague-terms.csv) contains a list of terms that are vague but commonly used in the energy efficiency industry, and is used to evaluate **Common Error 7: Measure name uses vague terminology.**
+- The file [vague-terms.csv](data/vague-terms.csv) contains a list of terms that are vague but commonly used in the energy efficiency industry, and is used to evaluate **Common Error 7: Measure name uses vague terminology.** This list was developed by reviewing a list of the terms used in the [ASHRAE 1836-RP main list of EEMs](https://github.com/retrofit-lab/ashrae-1836-rp-text-mining#ashrae-1836-rp-main-list-of-eems).
+Terms that imply non-specific performance requirements (e.g., "high efficiency", "optimal") were included in the list of vague terms; terms that imply acceptability (e.g., "adequate", "satisfactory") were not included in the list of vague terms.
-- The file [synonymous-terms.csv](data/synonymous-terms.csv) contains a list of synonymous terms and abbreviations that are commonly used in the energy efficiency industy, and is used to evaluate **Common Error 8: Measure name uses synonymous terminology.**
+- The file [synonymous-terms.csv](data/synonymous-terms.csv) contains a list of synonymous terms and abbreviations that are commonly used in the energy efficiency industy, and is used to evaluate **Common Error 8: Measure name uses synonymous terminology.** This list was developed by finding synonymous terms and abbreviations in the `categorization-tags.csv` file.

 This list of terms is not exhaustive, but rather serves as an initial starting point that could be expanded in the future.